YuriPaglierani/Data-Analysis-Fortran/README.md

 # Data Analysis in Fortran

+The data analysis program was written from scratch in Fortran during my Bachelor's.

-Data analysis on car's waiting time in highway, the 606 values can be found in the section 'dati.txt' and they represent the waiting time for 1-event.
+The objective is to analyze a car's waiting time on the highway.
+The 606 values have been collected by my patient friend Alessandro Namar, and they can be found in the section 'dati.txt' (they represent the waiting time for one event).

-The analysis is made on the distributions of the data, in the program are used Erlang's distributions for 1, 2 and 3 events.
+The hypothesis is that the waiting time for n events distributes following Erlang's distributions with k = n.

-The program is complete but there are some parts of code that can be optimized, like the search of max and min in the maximum likelihood and least squares methods.
+The program works but there are a lot of improvements that can be done, such as the search of max and min in the maximum likelihood and least-squares methods.

 # Core points